dejanu/az104/networking.md

 ![Region aozne](https://github.com/dejanu/az104/blob/main/src/regions_zone.PNG)

 * Azure virtual network (VNet): logical isolation of the Azure cloud that's dedicated to your subscription.
   - Use virtual networks to provision and manage virtual private networks (VPNs) in Azure.
   - Each virtual network has its own **Classless Inter-Domain Routing (CIDR)** block and can be LINKED to other virtual networks and on-premises networks.
-  - Link Virtual Networks when the CIDR blocks of the connecting networks don't overlap.
+Link Virtual Networks when the CIDR blocks of the connecting networks don't overlap.
   - You can segment a VNet into multiple subnets

-  - **Subnets** provide a way for you to implement logical divisions within your virtual network.
+* **Subnets** provide a way for you to implement logical divisions within your virtual network.
 The IP address space for a subnet must be specified by using CIDR notation.
+  - A subnet is a range of IP addresses in the virtual network.
-For each subnet, Azure reserves five IP addresses (first four last addresses, and last address)
+  - For each subnet, Azure reserves five IP addresses (first four last addresses, and last address)
+  - Traffic routed to the `none` next hop type is dropped and not routed outside the subnet.
+  - Valid next hop choices are: `virtual appliance, virtual network gateway, virtual network, internet, and none`

+* **Network Interface** is the interconnection between a VM and a VNet.
+  - Multiple NICs allow a VM to connect to different subnets

 ![virtual networks](https://github.com/dejanu/az104/blob/main/src/virtual_networks.png)

 *  Azure VNets connect Azure resources (virtual machines, the Azure App Service Environment, AKS, and Azure Virtual Machine Scale Sets).
 You can use **service endpoints** to connect to other Azure resource types, such as Azure SQL databases and storage accounts.

 * Private endpoints: offer security access between Azure PaaS Services such as Storage, CosmosDB, SQL Database, and Azure-hosted services such as Virtual Machine on Azure backbone network.

+* Virtual network endpoints extend the private address space in Azure

 * To filter network traffic to and from Azure resources that are attached to a VNet [network security groups (NSG)](https://learn.microsoft.com/en-us/azure/security/fundamentals/network-overview) and network security group rules.